Cosmetology License Transfer or Reciprocity by State

 Oregon

-If you are an out-of-state applicant applying to transfer your license to Oregon, you must get verification of current licensure in good standing from your home state.
-This certification must be sent directly from the out-of-state regulatory authority to the Oregon Board of Cosmetology.
-You must take the Oregon Laws & Rules examination, and pass the exam for your field of practice.
+Oregon doesn't have a specific cosmetology license.
+Still, it does offer licenses in hair design, esthetics, and nail technology.
+If you're applying to transfer your license to Oregon, you must get verification of your current licensure from your home state.
+This must be sent directly from the out-of-state regulatory authority to the Oregon Board of Cosmetology.
+You must take the Oregon Laws & Rules examination and pass the exam for your field of practice.
 There is a $100 fee to transfer your license to Oregon.

 Pennsylvania

-Pennsylvania has beauty practitioner license reciprocity with most states, but does not have reciprocity with Connecticut, Colorado, Florida, Hawaii, New Mexico, New Jersey, Rhode Island and Utah.
-Nail technician licenses have no reciprocity with South Carolina, Alabama or West Virginia.
-There is a $60 fee to transfer your license to Pennsylvania.
+Pennsylvania has beauty practitioner license reciprocity with most states.
+However, it doesn't have an agreement with Connecticut, Colorado, Florida, Hawaii, New Mexico, New Jersey, Rhode Island, and Utah.
+Nail technician licenses are not reciprocal with South Carolina, Alabama, or West Virginia.
+There is an $85 fee to transfer your license to Pennsylvania.

 Rhode Island